Lejeune Memorial Gardens

 Future Plans for Lejeune Memorial Gardens

-Plans for the future include the Corpsman Memorial and a Museum of the Marine.
+Plans for the future include the Corpsman Memorial and the Carolina Museum of the Marine and Civic Institute.
 The site also includes space for additional memorials.

 For additional Information please contact the City Manager's Office at City Hall, 815 New Bridge Street, 910 938-5200.